reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 - There could be scenarios where we need Spring Security to be used in case of Authorization alone since it has already been reliably authenticated by an external system before our application was accessed.
 Refer to the [pre-authentication](https://docs.spring.io/spring-security/reference/servlet/authentication/preauth.html) documentation to understand how to configure and handle such scenarios.
-- Spring allows various means to [customise the authentication mechanism](https://docs.spring.io/spring-security/reference/servlet/authentication/passwords/storage.html)
+- Spring allows various means to [customize the authentication mechanism](https://docs.spring.io/spring-security/reference/servlet/authentication/passwords/storage.html)
 We will take a look at a couple of them in the later sections.
 {{% /info %}}